ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 **Data Acquisition/Preprocessing**

-ingestion.py: Scripts that enables the user to hand write their own text, save it, and upload it into the text recognition model.
+ingestion.py: Script that enables the user to hand write their own text, save it, and upload it into the text recognition model.
 Resizes and manipulates the image autamitcally to conform to model requirements.
 Widgets are made available through the Holoviz and Bokeh Python libraries.

 ## Results